jenniferbrauer/finalproject-phys310/README.md

-# Arduino Environmental Monitoring System
+# Automated Greenhouse Irrigation System Using Arduino

 This repository contains code for an Arduino-based greenhouse irrigation system.
 The system is designed to measure various environmental parameters such as temperature, humidity, CO2 levels, soil moisture, and pH.
-It utilizes sensors like DHT11 for temperature and humidity, SCD30 for CO2 levels, and an analog soil moisture sensor.
+It utilizes sensors like DHT11 for temperature and humidity, SCD30 for CO2 levels, and an analog soil moisture sensor with a 1 channel relay module.
+This was my final project for PHYS 310 at Capilano University.

 ## Requirements

 - Arduino board
 - DHT11 sensor
 - SCD30 CO2 sensor
+- 1 channel relay module and mini water pump
 - LiquidCrystal library
 - Wire library
 - SparkFun_SCD30_Arduino_Library